adamdsmith/NanSound_EcolEvol/README.md

-This repository contains the data and code necessary to reproduce the analysis in the manuscript "Modeling the spatiotemporal abundance of wintering sea ducks: implications for marine spatial planning" by Smith et al. (in review at the *Journal of Applied Ecology*).
+This repository contains the data and code necessary to reproduce the analysis in the manuscript "Modeling spatiotemporal animal abundance using boosted GAMLSS hurdle models: a case study of wintering sea ducks" by Smith et al. (to be submitted to *Methods in Ecology and Evolution*).

 Authors (affiliation):
 - Adam D. Smith<sup>1</sup> (Department of Natural Resources Science,